dalathegreat/Battery-Emulator-Wiki/docs/battery/kia_niro_hyundai_kona.md

 - 37501 Q4053 is Kia eSoul/Niro 64kWh ✅
 - 37501 Q4151 is Kia Niro 64kWh ✅
 - 37501 Q4452 is Kia Niro 64kWh
+- 37501-AT510 is 11 kWh Kia Niro Hybrid (Uses CAN-FD 64kWh integration) ✅

 Other models: